 Outside areas and boundaries Visually inspected.
-The house is bounded by a substantial amount of private garden on four sides.
-It is mainly laid out to lawn with chipped drive and paths.
-Boundaries are defined by wooden fences and a post and wire fence.
+The house is bounded by private garden areas at the front, side and rear.
+Gardens are mainly laid out to lawn with a chipped car parking space at the front.
+Boundaries are defined by a mixture of fences and a rendered block wall at the front.

 Ceilings Visually inspected from floor level.
-Ceilings are lined with plasterboard.
+The ceilings are lined with a mixture of lath and plaster and plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are timber stud partitions with a plasterboard finish.
+Internal walls are a mixture of constructions.
+Some are of solid brick/block with a plastered finish, there is a solid stone wall which has a lath and plaster finish which divides the living room from the hall and rear bedroom.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout the house of is suspended timber which is overlaid with tongue and groove boarding.
+Flooring throughout the majority of the house is of solid concrete.
+There is a suspended timber floor in one rear bedroom.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 KITCHEN : The kitchen is fitted with a range of laminated cabinets and worktops.
-DOORS : Internal doors are of a hollow core and ply design with a wood effect laminate finish.
-WARDROBES : Each bedroom has a built-in wardrobe.
-OTHER JOINERY FINISHES : Other joinery finishes are in soft wood with a painted finish.
+DOORS : There are painted pine panelled internal doors.
+OTHER JOINERY FINISHES : Other joinery finishes are in softwood with a painted finish.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a multi-fuel stove in the living room, it sits on a raised stone hearth.
-It is flued up to the chimney above.
+There is a solid fuel stove in the living room which sits on a tiled hearth.
+It is flued to the chimney above.